open-source-worlds/zelda-archaeology/README.md

 ### Phase 2 - Writing and Online Publishing

 We'll rewrite all of those theories (yes, all of them) in a consistent format and voice, ready for publishing online.
-Then we'll build a public friendly version controlled website to publish everything to, keeping every original reference intact like the caring and responsible researchers we are.
+Then we'll build a public friendly version controlled website to publish everything, keeping every original reference intact like the caring and responsible researchers we are.
 In a community effort like this, the original creators of the ideas in a Discord channel are just as important as the final YouTubers that make it known to their thousands of subscribers.

 ### Phase 3 - Physical Publishing